 Despite the mix of cup soles and vulcanized soles and the fact that each shoe had a unique tread pattern, there wasn't a huge difference in the traction they provided.
 However, the shoes with the grippiest soles were the Vans Authentic, the Nike SB, and the Emerica, which are all on vulcanized soles.
 So, even though the shoes with cup soles performed well in other areas, the softer rubber of the vulcanized models typically offered the best traction.

 The final feature that we rated each shoe on was its breathability.
 Like durability, this metric was mainly determined by the materials and design of each shoe, as the type of fabric and where it's placed affects the ventilation.
 While a material like canvas may not hold up as well as leather, it is much lighter and more breathable, but by incorporating mesh panels, a leather shoe can achieve a level of ventilation that's just as good, if not greater.
 In rating the breathability of each option, we wore socks of the same thickness throughout and spent several hours on multiple days skating in each pair.
-After skating, we would remove the shoes to see how hot the insoles and our feet ended up being.
+After skating, we would remove the shoes to see how hot the insoles and our feet were.

-Even though the materials are the #1 factor in determining a shoe's breathability, the climate and weather also play a part.
-Since this review was conducted during the fall as the temperature was lower, the results may have varied in warmer weather.
+Even though the materials are the number one factor in determining a shoe's breathability, the climate and weather also play a part.
+Our initial review was conducted during the fall as the temperature was lower, so the results may have varied in warmer weather.
 However, despite this uncontrolled variable, the Lakai, New Balance, and Nike SB models delivered the best ventilation and kept our feet cool through the long sessions.
-So, although some shoes may have gotten hotter in the summer, we don't think that the outcome would be any different, and we are confident in the results.
+So, although some shoes may have gotten hotter in the summer, we still feel like we were able to get an accurate picture of the breathability of each shoe through our tests.